8.9 Enhancing social inclusion through culture

 Examples of programmes at the federal level include:

-- Education package (Bildungspaket) The “Education package” (Bildungspaket) provides services especially for children, young people and young adults who receive the so-called unemployment benefit II (Arbeitslosengeld II) support or social benefits, or whose parents receive supplementary child allowance (Kinderzuschlag) or housing benefit (Wohngeld) (See Youth Wiki > Social Inclusion > Access to Quality Services).
-Anyone who receives benefits under the German Asylum Seeker Benefits Act (Asylbewerberleistungsgesetz) is also entitled to funding under the educational package.
-Individuals may also be entitled to services under the educational package in accordance with Book II of the Social Code (SGB II) even if neither the child nor its parents receives any of the social benefits listed, but where the specific educational and participatory needs of the child cannot otherwise be met.
+- The “Education package” (Bildungspaket) (services for education and participation) provides services in accordance with Book 2 of the Social Code (Sozialgesetzbuch Zweites Buch, SGB II) even if neither the child nor its parents receives any of the social benefits listed, but where the specific educational and participatory needs of the child cannot otherwise be met.
 The education package provides targeted support to 2.5 million children and young people.
 It also provides grants and subsidies to needy children who want to participate in sports, games and cultural activities in their free time.
 A monthly amount of up to 10 euros is available, for example for membership fees, other fees or in exceptional cases for equipment.
 The education package is implemented locally in districts and independent towns/cities.
 Specific approaches to implementing the education package can vary across districts and independent towns/cities.

-- Between 2017 and 2019 the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend, BMFSFJ) funded nine hands-on projects that examined how cultural education can help shape social relations in such a way that no one is marginalised or discriminated.
-The outcomes of the projects were published.
+Between 2017 and 2019 the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend, BMFSFJ) funded nine hands-on projects that examined how cultural education can help shape social relations in such a way that no one is marginalised or discriminated.
+The outcomes of the projects were published (cf. BKJ 2019).

-The arrival of a large number of refugees in Germany (culminating in 2015) was occasion for the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung) to point to the pivotal role of cultural education in building a “culture of integration”.
-Cultural education providers still face major challenges in this regard.
-While there are already a number of formats and concepts for this, it is vital “not to turn refugees into a target group for educational activities or to attempt to assimilate them into mainstream society, but to interact with them as stakeholders, interlocutors, as teachers and learners, as actors.”
-(Ziese, M.; Gritschke, C., page 25) In addition, a number of funding options are available for projects, although there is currently no platform or database specifically for projects by, involving, or for refugees.
+The arrival of a large number of refugees in Germany (culminating in 2015) was occasion for the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) to point to the pivotal role of cultural education in building a “culture of integration”.
+Cultural education providers still face major challenges in this regard (cf. BMBF 2015).
+While there are already a number of formats and concepts for this, it is vital “not to turn refugees into a target group for educational activities or to attempt to assimilate them into mainstream society, but to interact with them as stakeholders, interlocutors, as teachers and learners, as actors” (Ziese/Gritsche 2016, page 25).
+In addition, a number of funding options are available for projects, although there is currently no platform or database specifically for projects by, involving, or for refugees (cf. BMBF 2015).